Unconventional Fossil Fuels Factsheet

 Tar Sands

-• Tar sands, “oil sands,” or “natural bitumen,” are a combination of sand (83%), bitumen (10%), water (4%), and clay (3%).
+• Tar sands (also called “oil sands” or “natural bitumen”) are a combination of sand (83%), bitumen (10%), water (4%), and clay (3%).
 Bitumen is a semisolid, tar-like mixture of hydrocarbons.19

-• Deposits less than 250 feet below the surface are mined and processed to separate the bitumen.23 Deeper deposits employ in situ (underground) methods, including steam or solvent injection to liquify the bitumen so that it can be extracted.19 Bitumen must be upgraded to synthetic crude oil (SCO) before it is refined into oil products.19 Around two tons of tar sands produce one barrel of SCO.19
+• Deeper deposits employ in situ (underground) methods, including steam or solvent injection to liquefy bitumen for extraction.19 Bitumen must be upgraded to synthetic crude oil (SCO) before it is refined into oil products.19 Around two tons of tar sands produce one barrel of SCO.19

 Oil Shale